thenumbernine/Tensor/README.md

 - would be nice to insert the template to wedge into it, like `tuple<index_int<3>, index_sym<3>>`. like `InsertIndexes<index, index_vec<3>, index_sym<3> >` etc,
 		which would insert the listed structure into the nest of tensors.  make sure 'index' was expanded, expand it otherwise.
+- `wedge` = `_asymR<dim,rank1> x _asymR<dim,rank2> => _asymR<dim,rank1+rank2>`.
+	- make it operate on non-asym tensors too, and just symmetrize them.
+	- make symmetrize when applied to diagonals return a zero-tensor
+	- make a zero tensor.  really this is just the `_ident` with its scalar initialized to zero.  so to make `_ident` true to name, maybe make `_ident` default initialize its value to 1?

-- shorter names for `index_*` for building tensors.
+- shorter names for `index_*` for easier building tensors.

-- more tensor types:  maybe diagonalized rank-2 (N-DOF),
+- more tensor types:  maybe diagonalized rank-2 with N-DOF, where each diagonal element has a unique value.

 - any way to optimize symmetries between non-neighboring dimensions?
 	- like $t_{ijkl} = a_{ij} b_{kl}$ s.t. i and k are symmetric and j and l are symmetric, but they are not neighboring.

-- somehow for differing-typed tensors get operator== constexpr

 - range-iterator as a function of the tensor, like `for (auto i : a.range) {`
 	- then maybe see how it can be merged with read and write iterator? maybe?  btw write iterator is just a range iterator over the sequence `count<0>...count<numNestings-1>` with a different lookup
 	- so make a generic multi-dim iterator that acts on `index_sequence`. then use it with read and write iters.

+- `contractN` for contracting multiple indexes at once
 - rank-n interior aka contract-n-times on neighboring indexes? technically an 'interior' product is one that does contract n-indexes depending on the rank of the vector that the form is being applied to. well typicall the ranks match, but in a few texts a partial-inner is allowed, where the vector rank is <= the form rank.

 - TODO in C++23 operator[] can be variadic. so once C++23 comes around, I'm getting rid of all Accessors and only allowing exact references into tensors using [] or ().